mechevarria/patternfly-seed/README.md

 `bower install`

-## run
+## Local Dev
 `grunt`

-A browser should open up on `localhost:9000`
+which defaults to the development task `grunt dev`

+This task will [eslint](http://eslint.org/) your Javascript and also serve a local site on `localhost:9000`

-You can edit the server options in `Gruntfile.js`.
-You can add a proxy to an api backend and allow external connections.
+You can edit the server options in `Gruntfile.js` under the **connect** task configuration

 ![cli.png](screenshot.png)

+## Production Build

+To do a production build that **eslints, concats, minifies and uglifies** Javascript and CSS, run the following task

+`grunt build`

+The generated site and assets will be in the **dist** folder

+## Run the production build

+To serve the production build run the following task

+`grunt prod`